Skip to main content

 But when you move to the poleward limits of the subtropics, especially on the east coast of a continent, annual precipitation increases.
 The increase in precipitation in these regions is due to the presence of moist mTu air masses that blow onshore.
 As they come on shore, convection lifts the air to promote cooling, condensation, and precipitation.
 In addition, the poleward limits of the subtropics border the midlatitudes where polar front cyclones produce precipitation.

-This page titled 7.5.1: The Equator to the Subtropics is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.5.1: The Equator to the Subtropics is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.